solosage1/anyprice-oracle/EIP.md

 ## Unique Problems Solved by ERC-76xx

-### Timeliness in a 7-Day World
+### Timeliness with Superchain Interop

-Optimistic rollups introduce a fundamental latency for finality – Optimism and Base require ~1 week for L2→L1 communication docs.optimism.io
-.
-For many applications (e.g.
-liquidations, arbitrage, governance actions triggered by metrics), waiting this long is not feasible.
-ERC-76xx squarely addresses this by providing a framework to get data where it's needed before it goes stale.
-For example, suppose an L2 DEX on Optimism needs the L1 ETH/USD price during a volatility event.
-A traditional oracle might push the price on-chain on Optimism every few minutes; but if that price comes from an L1 source, ERC-76xx would allow a standardized push message from L1 to L2 carrying "Price = $X, valid until time T".
-This solves the problem of L1-to-L2 data timeliness in a way that existing messengers (which have no notion of data expiry) do not.
+The Superchain Interop Messenger (SIM) enables low-latency (typically 1-block) communication between OP-Stack chains.
+ERC-76xx leverages this by providing a standardized framework to get time-sensitive data where it's needed before it goes stale.
+For example, suppose an L2 DEX on one OP-Stack chain (e.g., Unichain) needs the latest price of an asset from another OP-Stack chain (e.g., Optimism Mainnet) during a volatility event.
+ERC-76xx, using SIM as its transport, would allow a standardized push message from Optimism Mainnet to Unichain carrying "Price = $X, valid until time T" with minimal delay.
+This solves the problem of L2-to-L2 data timeliness in a way that general messengers (which have no notion of data expiry or standardized oracle payloads) do not.
+The system also provides reorg awareness, meaning if the source chain reorgs past its configured block-safety window (defaulting to 1 block), both chains revert together; eventual finality is via L1.[^SIM_Reorg_Awareness]

+* **Super-low-latency rollup-to-rollup price feeds:** SIM lets Optimism Mainnet prices reach Unichain in a single block while preserving fault-proof guarantees.

 ### Cross-Rollup Data Availability